-

 Do I have to attend lectures on campus?

 No, LCVS courses are designed so students do not have to attend class.
-Attendance is optional in a classroom which accommodates about 40 students on a first‐come first‐served basis.
+Attendance is optional in a classroom which accommodates about 40 students on a first‐come first‐served basis with clearance to attend on campus classes.

 -